Unity-Technologies/ml-agents/docs/Migrating.md

 * The signature of `Agent.Heuristic()` was changed to take a `float[]` as a parameter, instead of returning the array.
 This was done to prevent a common source of error where users would return arrays of the wrong size.

 ### Steps to Migrate
+* In C# code, replace `using MLAgents` with `using Unity.MLAgents`.
+Replace other nested namespaces such as `using MLAgents.Sensors` with `using Unity.MLAgents.Sensors`
 * Replace the `--load` flag with `--resume` when calling `mlagents-learn`, and don't use the `--train` flag as training will happen by default.
 To run without training, use `--inference`.
 * To force-overwrite files from a pre-existing run, add the `--force` command-line flag.